kerberos-io/cloud/README.md

 ![hub-architecture](assets/images/hub-overview.svg)

-The selected components are as following:
+The selected components are as follows:

 - **Kubernetes**: Options include Kubernetes, Microk8s, K3S, Kind, Azure Kubernetes Service, and more.
 - **MongoDB**: Utilized as our NoSQL database.